What are federal withholding tax tables?

 Wage bracket method

-The wage bracket method is a simpler method, and it tells you the exact amount of money to withhold based on an employee’s taxable wages, number of allowances, marital status, and payroll period.
-It does not involve any calculations to determine federal withholding tax.
+The wage bracket method is a simpler method, and it tells you the exact amount of money to withhold based on an employee’s taxable wages, number of allowances, marital status, head of household, and payroll period.

 QuickBooks Tip: